 - Bracing for Category 5 impact: building resilient power grids

-In the wake of devastating natural disasters in Puerto Rico and the Bahamas, can electricity systems be rebuilt with greater resiliency as there’s a global rise in extreme, frequent weather events like these that are attributed to climate change?
+Can electricity systems be rebuilt with greater resiliency as there’s a global rise in extreme, frequent weather events that are attributed to climate change?
 The future is self-reliant power grids, called “micro-grids,” capable of providing a locally controlled energy supply that can adapt to disruptions and function independently.
 If disaster strikes, micro-grids can also ensure critical community centers are up and running to provide emergency services.
 What are the logistical and funding challenges of re-imagining the grid as we know it?
 ISE expert: Richard Stuebi

 BU ISE Sustainability & Climate Experts: